 Cataracts are another normal part of the eye’s ageing process.
 These cloudy obstructions often begin to form in the eye’s lens at around the age of 40, although, thankfully, they usually do not begin to affect our vision for a number of years to come.

 Cataracts are formed when the proteins in the eye’s natural lens begin to break down and clump together.
 Over time, this clumping makes the lens appear cloudy and can cause significant impairment to vision.

 What’s the Solution?

 While the development of cataracts can be frustrating and even scary, the good news is there’s a simple and effective solution: Cataract Surgery.

 Cataract Surgery involves removing the natural lens and replacing it with an artificial lens.
-This artificial lens – known as an intraocular lens or OIL – can, in some cases, be specially selected to also correct any refractive error, such as long- or short-sightedness.
+This artificial lens – known as an intraocular lens or IOL – can, in some cases, be specially selected to also correct any refractive error, such as long- or short-sightedness.
 In this way, premium IOLs work in much the same way as external contact lenses that are used for common refractive errors.

 So, is Cataract Surgery the same as Lens Replacement or ‘Clear Lens Exchange‘ (CLE)?

 Put simply, the procedure involved in Cataract Surgery and Lens Replacement or CLE is the same.
 That is, both involve replacing the eye’s natural lens with an artificial IOL.
 However, the significant difference between these two procedures is the condition of the natural lens being replaced.